It was a superb year of cricket across all formats in 2019 which included the World Cup and Ashes held in England

 - England winning the 50 World Cup for the first time

-Before the 2019 World Cup started, England were touted as the favourites to win the title.
-They looked a strong outfit with top quality batters with the likes of Jason Roy, Jonny Bairstow, Jos Buttler and other match winners.
+Before the 2019 World Cup started, England was touted as the favorites to win the title.
+They looked a strong outfit with top quality batters with the likes of Jason Roy, Jonny Bairstow, Jos Buttler, and other match winners.
 Jofra Archer who had speed was included in the squad to make the bowling look strong.

-England won their next 3 matches against Bangladesh, West Indies and Afghanistan to be in a comfortable position.
+England won their next 3 matches against Bangladesh, West Indies, and Afghanistan to be in a comfortable position.
 The hosts were stunned by Sri Lanka played at Headingly, Leeds by 20 runs.
-After restricting Sri Lanka to 232 for 9, despite Ben Stokes performance, England lost the match.
+After restricting Sri Lanka to 232 for 9, despite Ben Stokes’s performance, England lost the match.

 The hosts were outplayed by the Aussies in their next match played at Lords on 25th June.
-Australia scored 285 for 7 and in reply, England were bowled out for 221.
+Australia scored 285 for 7 and in reply, England was bowled out for 221.

 England came back strongly to win their next two matches against India and then against New Zealand to qualify for the semi-finals.
 They finished 3rd in the points table with 12 points.

 In the semi-finals, England crushed Australia by 8 wickets to qualify for the finals.
 It was a superb bowling effort by the hosts to restrict Aussies to 223 and then chase down the target with ease.

 England became the Champions of the World defeating New Zealand in one of the amazing matches.
 After electing to bat, New Zealand posted 241 for 8.
 In reply, England was struggling at 86 for 4 when Stokes and Buttler 110 runs stand for the 5th wicket made the match interesting.
 With 15 runs required off 4 balls, Stokes hit a six, and then 6 runs via overthrow made the match interesting.